jlgridley/AdventOfCode2021/README.md

 ### Day 6, part 1

 The key to this one is to realize that each lanternfish's timer is only ever at most 8 days.
 That means you can group them together by the states of their timers (e.g. 5 that have 4 days left).

+### Day 11

+Really enjoyed this one.
+Game of Life is more interesting than I expected.
+Dumbo octopi are apparently adorable.
+Glad they weren't dying like in Game of Life instead of flashing, which is also adorable.